xcat2/xcat-core/docs/source/guides/admin-guides/references/man7/node.7.rst

 \ **dockernics**\  (vm.nics)

  Network configuration parameters.
 Of the general form [physnet:]interface,..
 Generally, interface describes the vlan entity (default for native, tagged for tagged, vl[number] for a specific vlan.  physnet is a virtual switch name or port description that is used for some virtualization technologies to construct virtual switches.  hypervisor.netmap can map names to hypervisor specific layouts, or the descriptions described there may be used directly here where possible.
+A macvtap device can be created by adding the "|direct" suffix to the interface name.